wpswings/subscriptions-for-woocommerce/README.txt

 12. Subscription Renewal

 == Changelog ==

+= 1.7.1 - Released on 05 September 2024 =
+* New : Latest WP(6.6.1) and WC(9.2.3) compatibility
+* Fix: Fix the issue related to calculating next payment date incase of trial period for subscription.
+* Fix: Stripe saved card issue in case of new checkout experience

 = 1.7.0 - Released on 09 August 2024 =
 * Override existing mail template to customer when renewal get failed
 * Add number of days left for the next renewal

 = 1.6.9 - Released on 29 July 2024 =
 * New : Latest WP(6.6.1) and WC(9.1.4) compatibility